What is the value of embedded links?

 He makes a nice argument for the search optimization benefits of having inline links, but questions whether those embedded links make it more difficult for readers to see a link and read the content of the page.

-One of the issues that is cited as a danger when it comes to including links in the information rich content part of a page is that visitors tend to scan pages and can miss those links easily.
+One of the issues that are cited as a danger when it comes to including links in the information-rich content part of a page is that visitors tend to scan pages and can miss those links easily.
 But, as Jakob Nielsen points out to us in Is Navigation Useful?, visitors also often just quickly scan the navigational elements of a page on their way to the content.